-In this paper, we have presented how to implement two band IIR orthogonal wavelet filter banks in the lifting scheme.
+In this paper, we have presented how to implement two band IIR orthogonal wavelet filter banks by using the lifting scheme.
 It has been shown that a class of IIR orthogonal wavelet filter banks can be realized by using allpass filters in the lifting steps.
-Then, the obtained IIR orthogonal wavelet filter banks have approximate linear phase responses.
+As a result, the proposed IIR orthogonal wavelet filter banks have approximate linear phase responses.
 Moreover, we have applied the proposed IIR orthogonal wavelet filter banks to image lossless compression, and investigated the lossless coding performance.
 The coding results have been also compared with the wavelet transform supported by the baseline codec of JPEG2000.
 It is seen from the experimental results that the proposed IIR orthogonal wavelet filter banks with approximate linear phase responses can achieve a better coding performance than the conventional wavelet transform.